 The University of Sydney and the China Scholarship Council offer two prestigious programs to support Chinese Scholars.

-For more information, please visit the University of Sydney - China Scholarship Council Research Schemes page.
+For more information, please visit the University of Sydney - China Scholarship Council Research Programs page.

 Information for American students wishing to participate in the US Department of Education Federal Student Aid program can be found at US Student Loan page.